Nathan Godfrey: Career

-In late 2018, after a brief study sabbatical to complete his MBA thesis, Godfrey announced he was stepping down as CEO to return home to Australia with his young family.
-He immediately entered the public sector as Director Programs & Operations at the NSW Government Office of Sport and was responsible for grant programs, regulation and policy development, and service operations.
-He also sat on the National Board at the Duke of Edinburgh Award.
+In late 2018, following a sabbatical to complete his MBA thesis, Godfrey announced he was stepping down as CEO to return home to Australia with his young family.
+He immediately entered the public sector as Director Programs & Operations at the NSW Government Office of Sport and was responsible for grant programs, regulation and policy development, and consumer services.
+He also sat on the National Board at the Duke of Edinburgh Award Australia.

-In 2023, Godfrey commenced a role as GM National Second Tier (NST) at Football Australia.
-The NST, often referred to as the National Second Division, is a new professional structure established to connect the Australian football pyramid.
+In 2023, Godfrey accepted a role as GM National Second Tier (NST) at Football Australia.
+The NST, often referred to as the National Second Division, is a new professional competition structure established to connect the Australian football pyramid.
 Godfrey led a Request for Proposal selection process that identified eight foundation clubs.
-In late 2024, Football Australia announced a 16-team Champions’ League competition format and start date before unveiling the Australian Championship brand in 2025.
+In late 2024, Football Australia announced a 16-team Champions’ League format and start date before unveiling the official brand in early 2025.

+Godfrey was involved in securing a landmark multi-year free-to-air broadcast deal with SBS covering 55 matches.
+Prior to the new league kicking off, Godfrey also worked closely with the FIFA development team to implement a Professional Club workshop featuring several international experts and bringing together representatives from A-League and Australian Championship clubs.

+In a historic Grand Final, South Melbourne Football Club defeated Marconi Stallions 2-1 and were crowned inaugural winners of the Australian Championship.

+In December 2025, Godfrey was announced as Chief Operating Officer at Water Polo Australia.
+He was a key strategic figure on the World Aquatics Local Organising Committee responsible for delivering the 2026 World Cup Finals hosted at Sydney Olympic Park Aquatic Centre.
+The tournament featured 16 nations and was hailed a success after the Aussie Stingers national women's team defeated Russia to win the bronze medal and the Aussie Sharks national men's team finished fourth.
+On the eve of the tournament, Godfrey led the launch of a transformative brand identity designed to elevate the commercial profile of both national teams, and honour past and present players.

 Family

 Godfrey married Australian volleyball athlete Heike Jensen in 2016.
 They have two children and currently reside in the Adelaide Hills.
-Jensen is a Chartered Accountant and represented Australia on the FIVB World Tour between 2005-2012.
+Jensen is a Chartered Accountant and represented Australia on the FIVB World Tour from 2005-2012.